serg-kritsa/micro-front-ends-concept/additional-notes.md

 ## dependency issue
 there should be configured python and c++ build tools. it required for some dependencies (f.e. node-sass) to check run npm start & open http://localhost:8083/

+## integration to container
+to see subapp page go to http://localhost:8080/dashboard in browser